gotuna/docs/content/docs/basics/users.md

 ```

-In templates, if `StoreToContext` middleware is attached:
+In templates, if `StoreUserToContext` middleware is attached:
 ```
 <h2>Hello {{currentUser.Name}}<h2>
 ```